hugofirth/laravel-mailchimp/README.md

 ),
 ```

-Furthermore, add the following the the `aliases` array:
+Furthermore, add the following to the `aliases` array:

 ```php
 'aliases' => array(